archaeolojay/archaeolojay.github.io/index.md

 }
 </style>

-I'm an M.A. student in Public History and Digital Humanities at Carleton University.

-My current research focuses on the history of steamboats on the Ottawa River from 1830-1920 and their wider implications on the industrialization of the river and settler-colonialism in the Ottawa Valley.
-As part of this research, I will examine how sound can be used to reconstruct past landscapes and create affective sensorial history.
+This project focuses on the history of steamboats on the Ottawa River from 1830-1920 and their wider implications on the industrialization of the river and settler-colonialism in the Ottawa Valley.

-This is my personal website - click on the links to learn more about my [resume](/resume), my [projects](/projects), or to [contact me](/contactme).
+# Notes Directory